Trump Calls Impeachment Inquiry A 'Lynching'

 Lynchings hold a dark place in American history.
 The NAACP notes that there were 4,743 people lynched in the United States from 1882 to 1968.
 And that is just the number of recorded lynchings.

-"Most of the lynchings that took place happened in the South," the civil rights organization notes.
+"Most of the lynchings that took place happened in the South," the civil rights organization writes.
 "A big reason for this was the end of the Civil War.
 Once black[s] were given their freedom, many people felt that the freed blacks were getting away with too much freedom and felt they needed to be controlled."

 NPR's Domenico Montanaro contributed to this report.